 Final batter: before the chocolate chips are added to the chocolate mixture, you need to have a shiny, smooth batter with no flour spots left.

-Vintage Kitchen tip: don't beat much after adding the dry ingredients because that will make the gluten in the flour start to develop and will render muffins that are not as fluffy and soft as we want.
-Mix until the mixture is smooth and no dry spots are left, and then stop.
+Don't beat much after adding the dry ingredients because that will make the gluten in the flour start to develop and render muffins that are not as fluffy and soft as we want.
+Mix until smooth and no dry spots are left, and then stop.

 Chocolate chips